rdivyaprakash78/finetuning-mistral-for-pdf/Readme.md

-## Fine Tuning Llama 3 for custom PDF
+## Fine Tuning Mistral for custom PDF

 For this example, I have taken a really simple PDF of just 10 pages.
 For simplicity, I'm ignoring all the textual and image based contents and just focusing on the textual content to fine tune the model.